RealityWanderers/R4R_Public/README.md

 - Create your own custom levels.
 - Build your own prototypes on top of it.

-Please see the [LICENSE](https://github.com/RealityWanderers/R4R_Public/tree/main?tab=License-1-ov-file) section for details on what is and isn’t allowed, especially regarding assets and third-party packages.
+Please see the [LICENSE](https://github.com/RealityWanderers/R4R_Public/tree/main?tab=License-1-ov-file) for details on what is and isn’t allowed.
+Especially regarding assets and third-party packages.

 ## 🌍 Community & Support

-Even though this version is discontinued, development **has continued** on a spiritual successor.
+While this version is discontinued, development has continued in the form of a spiritual successor.
-More information on that can be found over at the [Discord](http://discord.com/invite/zX2XRPvDt5).
+More information, including explanations of the code and a look at the newer project can be found on the [Discord](http://discord.com/invite/zX2XRPvDt5).

-Which is also the place to be if you want:
+The Discord is also the place to be if you want:
-- Explanations of how the code works.
+- Breakdowns of how specific systems work
-- Design insights behind the movement systems.
+- Design insights behind the movement mechanics
-- To see what the **new version** of the project looks like.
+- A peek at the new iteration of the project
-- Or just to hang out and chat with other people interested in Sonic and Jet Set Radio.
+- Or just to hang out with fellow Sonic and Jet Set Radio enjoyers

 ## ☕ **Ko-fi:**

-If you’d like to support my work and future projects, you can also find me on:
+If you’d like to support my work and future projects, you can find me on:
 [KOFI](https://ko-fi.com/realitywanderer)